e-Learning content for the programme is currently in its final stage of preparation and will be ready for access from 1 April 2026.

 Case Studies and Best Practices Carbon Credits, Markets and Ecosystem Innovations in climate reporting and assurance Regulatory trends and their implications for assurance practices The role of technology in enhancing the assurance process

-301: Capstone Module for ISCA Sustainability Professional -------------- Schedule 1 Date and Time (9am - 5pm)*: 9 April 2026 (D1) 10 April 2026 (D2) 20 April 2026 (D3) Schedule 2 Date and Time (9am - 5pm)*: 11 June 2026 (D1) 12 June 2026 (D2) 22 June 2026 (D3) ----------- *ISCA reserve the right to make changes or improvements to any of the schedule dates and times described in this page without prior notice.
+301: Capstone Module for ISCA Sustainability Professional* -------------- Schedule 1 Date and Time (9am - 5pm)**: 7 May 2026 (D1) 8 May 2026 (D2) 18 May 2026 (D3) Schedule 2 Date and Time (9am - 5pm)**: 11 June 2026 (D1) 12 June 2026 (D2) 22 June 2026 (D3) ---------- | The 3-day in-person capstone will cover the following topics through practical case studies and exercises: - Regulatory updates on sustainability reporting

 - IFRS S1 and S2 requirements, with a focus on phased on proportional approaches